220111/glide-support-engineer-interview/documentation.md

 - **Expected**: Text should be clearly visible against the background
 - **Actual**: Text is white on white background

+> Dark mode is "enabled" by changing foreground and background color variables in globals.css but these values are not being used anywhere.

+> Solution: Remove unused dark mode variables.
+Which prevents the text color from changing to unpredictable values.

+> Future prevention: This solution should prevent this problem moving forward.

 **Ticket VAL-203: State Code Validation**

 - **Reporter**: Alex Thompson